 A brief primer on wireless technology…

 Wireless networks allow untethered communication between devices utilizing radio frequencies to transmit and receive data over the air.
 This enables true business mobility giving businesses the ability to interact with customers, connect employees and obtain real-time information, anywhere there is a signal.
-Using notebook computers, smart phones, and barcode scanners you can lower operating costs while increasing productivity.
+A well-operating wireless network and mobile handheld devices enable you to capture inventory and asset transactions at the moment they occur, increasing productivity while lowering operating costs.

 Examples of Wireless technology